Blog Online Business

 6. Customer’s bank checks for funds and fraud, and approves/declines the transaction.

 7. Customer’s bank sends the response to the processor, who forwards it to the gateway.
+The payment gateway then displays the transaction status (approved or declined) to the customer.

 9. Customer’s bank transfers the funds to the merchant’s bank, completing the transaction.